KNOWLDGE/programming-language-list/README.md

     </div>

 ---
 When you look at the [hello-world](https://github.com/topics/hello-world) topic you see repositories showing all of the coding languages out there.
-Sadly it only shows you how to print "Hello World", not how you learn it, find a use
+Sadly it only shows you how to print "Hello World."

 ## Our Goal
+Instead of just simply showing you how to print "Hello World".
 Our goal is to have a multitude of Programming Languages listed with information like their history, their use and more.

+## How to Contribute
+We know that this project is going to be long and hard, but you can help!
+If you are.If you are intrested in Contributing click [Here](https://github.com/Maniacxxx/programming-language-list/blob/main/Contribute.md).

 ## Thanks to...
 - [The Hello World Collection](http://helloworldcollection.de/) for their list of programming Languages.
 - And our [Contributors](#List-of-Contributors)

-## How to Contribute
-If you are intrested in Contributing click [Here](https://github.com/Maniacxxx/programming-language-list/blob/main/Contribute.md).

 ## List of Contributors
 *None as of this moment*